 Announcements

-The Geographical Society of Northern Finland and the Geography Research Unit at the University of Oulu are pleased to announce a call for papers for Nordia Geographical Publications’ Theme Issue on "Addressing global change in northern environments: insights from spatial data analysis".
+The Geographical Society of Northern Finland and the Geography Research Unit at the University of Oulu are pleased to announce a call for papers for Nordia Geographical Publications' Theme Issue on "Fieldwork in geography and geographies of fieldwork".

-The preliminary title and abstract deadline is 15th of January, 2024 and the manuscript submission deadline is 20th of May, 2024.
+Deadline for he preliminary title and abstract is 30th of April, 2025 and the manuscript submission deadline is 30th of September, 2025.

-Read more about Call for Papers - Addressing global change in northern environments: insights from spatial data and analysis
+Read more about Call for Papers - Fieldwork in geography and geographies of fieldwork

 Current Issue